 Unfortunately my cooking days with my mother-in-law were short lived, as she succumbed to cancer and was too weak to cook.
 She was put on a restricted diet, that, low and behold, closely resembled my diet that she had ridiculed!
 Whilst cooking some of the family meals, I quickly discovered that, just as my body rejected her cooking, her spirit rejected mine!
 She would take one look at the table every night, and with her hilarious wit, would bow her head and say, “Thank you for my free meal” (AKA “free of meat, free of dairy, free of fat, and free of freakin taste”), and would politely slide the food from one side of her plate to the other like an anorexic at a state dinner.

 It has been over 5 years since Darlane passed away, and there isn’t a day that goes by that I don’t think of my potential!
 Some time ago, I found her beloved cornbread recipe collection in her kitchen, exactly where she had left it.
 Most of the recipes gloriously handwritten on little scraps of paper.
 I came across this pumpkin cornbread recipe.
 Being a pumpkin addict, I thought this recipe would lend itself well to adaptation.
 Well It did!
 The pumpkin gives the gluten free flours a moisture and spring, and the lemon juice and spices lift the mix.
-My first go at this gluten free cornbread was a triumph, and I have not changed anything since.
+My first go at this gluten free cornbread was a triumph, and I haven't changed anything since.
 Maybe Darlane was making sure I reached my potential this time!
-This gluten free pumpkin bread is also dairy free, soy free, nut free and refined sugar free.
-If you are looking for fantastic allergy free recipes or mixer recipes this is a winner.
-I just threw everything into my Kitchen Aid stand mixer.
+This pumpkin bread is also dairy free, soy free, nut free and refined sugar free.